 - Loss of spousal support

-Medical malpractice claims are often complex matters that may be most appropriate for a St. Augustine medical malpractice lawyer to handle.
-While you focus on recovering from the consequences of a medical error, your experienced medical malpractice attorneys can focus on working toward a resolution of your claim.
+These claims are complex matters that are best handled by an experienced St. Augustine medical malpractice lawyer.
+While you focus on recovering from the consequences of a medical error, our attorneys can focus on working toward a favorable resolution to your case.

-With their help, you may be able to get the compensation that you need to move on with your life.
-Call today to set up a free consultation to get started on your claim.
+With our help, you may be able to get the compensation that you need to get your life back.
+Call today at (877) 428-4177 to set up a free consultation.